Wjmoore32001/EzyReadComics/README.md

 - `ComicRun.description` can be blank.
 - Run discovery does not search for or generate run descriptions.
 - Run descriptions are expected to come from issue #1 when issue #1 is added with a description.
+- Backfilled Marvel release calendar runs are kept as ongoing for now.

 ### Reading Data